About Beer Pioneers

 This new craft beer wasn't an easy sell.
 Early craft brewers struggled to change the public's perception of modern beer and the big breweries protected their territory.
 Even so, craft brewers fought the uphill battle, and found their audience.
 By the 1990s, the world of beer had changed: microbreweries re-appeared, consumer movements formed, homebrewing was legalized, brewpubs were born, and flavorful real beer was re-introduced to the consumer in nearly one hundred different styles.

-By the second decade of the 21st Century, real ales, handcrafted beers and microbreweries fully integrated within many cultures worldwide.
+Enter the 21st Century: real ales, handcrafted beers and microbreweries have integrated within many cultures worldwide.
 Beer drinkers now have greater choice than ever before.
 It was a fight to get here, and the war may not be over, but a battle was won.
 It is a moment for reflection.
 When we look back upon the rediscovery and reintroduction of good beer, the period can arguably be recognized as the Craft Brewing Revolution.